 How can it help me?

-Use it to try out different layouts, text sizes, verse numbering systems, etc. to find out what the community likes so that the final professionally typeset product will be something that the community loves.
+Use it to quickly draft different layouts, text sizes, verse numbering systems, etc. to find out what the community likes so that the final professionally typeset product will be something that the community loves.
 After all they are very unlikely to get a second typesetting.
 Use it for UNS testing printouts.
 Use it for checking the impact of adding illustrations.
 Use it to produce diglots with the national language alongside the vernacular.
 You have complete control!

 Rapidly create scripture PDFs for quality trial publications